provider image

 Quiz: Am I Bipolar?

-When do signs of bipolar disorder start to appear in women?
+At what age do signs of bipolar disorder appear in women?

 Bipolar disorder can appear in any gender, at any age.
-It usually starts in your teens or 20s.
-Often women first have a depressive episode (or multiple) as an adult — before they have a manic (or hypomanic) episode.
-This is different from men, who are more likely to have a manic episode in childhood.
+It usually starts in the teens or 20s.
+Often, women first have a depressive episode (or multiple) as an adult — before they have a manic (or hypomanic) episode.
+This is different from men, who are more likely to have their first manic episode in childhood.

-There’s also some evidence that women are diagnosed with bipolar disorder later in life than men.
+Women also seem to be diagnosed with bipolar disorder later in life than men.
 It’s not clear why.
 It may simply be that women get bipolar disorder later than men.
-Or it might be because bipolar disorder often goes undiagnosed in women for many years.
+Or it might be because bipolar disorder often goes undiagnosed in women for longer.
+Some cases may also be related to the menopause transition

 The bottom line